Modules

 available when importing from a module,

-export use some-module
+export use some-module is typically redundant,

 unless you want to re-export its definitions without the